thebinyang/IRCNN/README.md

   ```

 ### Data preparation
-The dimensions of the input data :  (T, B, C, H, W)
+The shape of the input data :  (T, B, C, H, W)
 　T is the length of Time
 　B is the Batch size
 　C is the Channels